What's in this article?

 Their website promises to connect potential borrowers and home refinancers with multiple loan operators to apply for mortgages, credit cards, deposit accounts, and more.

-Because LendingTree has been around 20+ years, they’ve earned a top spot on Google’s search engine results page (SERP) and have earned a lot of trust.
+Because LendingTree has been around for 20+ years, they’ve earned a top spot on Google’s search engine results page (SERP) and have earned a lot of trust.
 This equates to more highly qualified leads.

 Success strategies and tactics for LendingTree leads